flokoe/bash-hackers-wiki/docs/syntax/expansion/brace.md

 #### More fun

-The most optimal possible brace expansion to expand n arguments of course consists of n\'s prime factors.
+The most optimal possible brace expansion to expand n arguments of course consists of n's prime factors.
 We can use the \"factor\" program bundled with GNU coreutils to emit a brace expansion that will expand any number of arguments.